mxschmitt/action-tmate/README.md

 By default *anybody* can connect to the tmate session.
 This can lead to security issues, for example if secrets are available in environment variables or in subsequent steps privileged code is executed.
-You should opt-in to install the public SSH keys [that you have registered with your GitHub profile](https://docs.github.com/en/github/authenticating-to-github/adding-a-new-ssh-key-to-your-github-account) to mitigate this risk.
+It is highly recommended to opt-in to install the public SSH keys [that you have registered with your GitHub profile](https://docs.github.com/en/github/authenticating-to-github/adding-a-new-ssh-key-to-your-github-account) and to set `limit-access-to-actor: true` to mitigate this risk.

 ```yaml
 name: CI